kat-ushka/devops-with-kubernetes-course/Exercise 2.04/README.md

 ## How to perform required flow

+### Docker images

 Docker images can be found here:
 - docker pull katushka/to-do-api:1.0
 - docker pull katushka/to-do-web:1.0

-To perform exercise flow I did next steps:
+### Performing exercise-to-exercise flow

-1. Opened shell and moved to the project folder.
+1. Open shell and move to the project folder.
 2. Checkout tag `Exercise_2.04`:
     ```shell
     git fetch --all --tags
     git checkout tags/Exercise_2.04
     ```
-3. Moved to the folder of the previous ToDo application exercise (Exercise 2.02) with script:
+3. Move to the folder of the previous ToDo application exercise (Exercise 2.02) with script:
     ```shell
     cd Exercise\ 2.02
     ```
-4. Deleted previous artifacts with script:
+4. Delete previous artifacts with script:
     ```shell
     kubectl delete -f manifests
     ```
-5. Moved to the current exercise folder with the script:
+5. Move to the current exercise folder with the script:
     ```shell
-    cd ..
-    cd Exercise\ 2.04
+    cd ../Exercise\ 2.04
     ```
-6. Applied configs with script:
+6. Apply configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-7. Checked that new pods were created in a new namespace with the script:
+7. Check that new pods were created in a new namespace with the script:
     ```shell
     kubectl get pods -n to-do-project
     ```
-8. After the pod was initialized opened http://localhost:8081/to-do and added some todos ti check that everything still works.
+8. Open http://localhost:8081/to-do and add some todos to check that everything still works.

+### How to do from the scratch

+1. Open shell and move to the project folder.
+2. Checkout tag `Exercise_2.04`:
+    ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_2.04
+    ```
+3. Follow steps 3 to 7 of the *How to do from the scratch* in [README.md](../Exercise 2.02/README.md).
+4. Move to the current exercise folder with the script:
+    ```shell
+    cd ../Exercise\ 2.04
+    ```
+5. Apply configs with script:
+    ```shell
+    kubectl apply -f manifests/
+    ```
+6. Check that new pods were created in a correct namespace with the script:
+    ```shell
+    kubectl get pods -n to-do-project
+    ```
+7. Open http://localhost:8081/to-do and add some todos to check that everything works fine.